GMUCERG/LWC/software/cryptotvgen/README.md

 ```
 $ cryptotvgen --prepare_libs --candidates_dir=software/dummy_lwc_ref
 ```
-Replace `software/dummy_lwc_ref` with the relative/absolute path to the subfolder containing `crypto_aead` and `crypto_hash` folders containing the reference implementation of an algorithm.
+Replace `software/dummy_lwc_ref` with the relative path to the subfolder containing `crypto_aead` and `crypto_hash` folders containing the reference implementation of an algorithm.
 This could also be the root to an already extracted SUPERCOP distribution.
-The built libraries will be in then available in `software/dummy_lwc_ref/lib` folder.
+The built libraries will be in then available in the `candidates_dir_path/lib` example `software/dummy_lwc_ref/lib` folder.